appuchias/file_sort/README.md

 Repo to automatically sort any folder

 # Important note
-Currently only Windows is supported due to its weird backslash file system.
-Unix file systems will be added soon.
+Currently only Windows is supported due to its weird backslash folder system.
+Unix file system will be added as soon as possible.

 # How it works
 Once ran, it will automatically move all the files and folders inside the specified root folder into the specific subfolders depending on their extension (if applicable).